Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     > `create_undistorted_imgs.m` can be run standalone.
 In that case, the user is asked for an additional input to a directory containing images or a set of image files to undistort.

-- Locate the merged BCT calibration parameters file from Step II.
+- (UI Browser) Locate the merged BCT calibration parameters file from Step II.

 Wait until all the images are undistorted w.r.t. the distortion coefficients from each view.
 The results are stored in subfolders named `cam_rect`, `mir1_rect`, and `mir2_rect` in the same directory as the original images.
 Each folder contains the undistorted images corresponding to the distortion coefficients for that view.
 The image names are not changed within the folders, but you can edit the script to add suffixes which are supported by the undistortion functions/scripts.

-#### ***Undistortion: Grayscale or RGB?***
+### **Undistortion: Grayscale or RGB?**

 Note that color is preserved in the undistorted videos and frames or images by default, if the video/frame is RGB (see `undistort_img.m`).
 If images are grayscale, then a grayscale variant of the function is used (see `undistort_img_gray.m`).

-> ***From this point on, if you are working with images, continue reading this document.
-Otherwise for instructions related to video data and DLTdv8a, head to `DLTdv8a Integration/README.md` and follow the instructions from Step IV there.***
+> **From this point on, if you are working with images, continue reading this document.
+Otherwise for instructions related to video data and DLTdv8a, head to `DLTdv8a Integration/README.md` and follow the instructions from Step IV there.**

 # **Step IV: Manually Marking Corresponding Points On Test Image**